• Menu

 The Island of Poros

-Whilst walking through Poros in May it is almost impossible to miss the sweet scent of lemon wafting over from the lemon forest on the opposite shore.
-Taking a short boat road to visit this lemon forest is a real treat and walking between its orange and lemon trees, and discovering its hidden waterfalls and churches, is like being haplessly lost in a Disney movie.
+Whilst walking through Poros in May, it is almost impossible to miss the sweet scent of lemon wafting over from the lemon forest on the opposite shore.
+Taking a short boat ride to visit this lemon forest is a real treat, and walking between its orange and lemon trees, and discovering its hidden waterfalls and churches, is like being haplessly lost in a Disney movie.

-Back on the island true, Poros is also famous for its romantic sunsets behind the Aderes Ridge or “reclining maiden”.
-And what better way to conclude your holiday than with drink in hand at a beach bar, watching the sun retire into the Mediterranean?
+Back on the island, true, Poros is also famous for its romantic sunsets behind the Aderes Ridge or “reclining maiden”.
+And what better way to conclude your holiday than with a drink in hand at a beach bar, watching the sun retire into the Mediterranean?

 Book your ferry tickets here